taaaf/TotemGen/README.md

 # Totemgen

 Totemgen is a free and opensource tool for generating data sculptures.
 It was developed to simplify the process of translating table data into three-dimensional shapes.
-Look up data physicalization if you want to learn more (or read my thesis :P ... link coming soon when it will be finished).
+Look up data physicalization if you want to learn more (or read my thesis :P ... [link](https://www.politesi.polimi.it/handle/10589/219733)).

 This is my first open-source project :) If I made some mistake in the ReadMe please let me know !
 Every bit of help is greatly appreciated.